Why are many businesses instilling a DevOps culture into their organization?: Research Methodology: Study Design

 \item The coefficient $\Cualpha$: In contrast with the previous coefficients, this is a global measure of the goodness of the partition into semantic domains. $\Cualpha$ measures the degree of reliability in the decision of applying the different semantic domains, independently of the chosen code. \end{itemize}

 Figure~\ref{fig:7} shows an illustrative example of the use of these coefficients.
 Let three semantic domains and their respective codes be:

-Coder 1 and Coder 2 assign codes to four quotations as shown in Figure~\ref{fig:7}(a).
-Each coder and each code are represented as shown in Figure~\ref{fig:7}(b).
+Coder 1 and Coder 2 assigned codes to four quotations as shown in Figure~\ref{fig:7}(a), so that the first quotation was assigned ${C_{11}}$ by Coder 1 and ${C_{12}}$ by Coder 2.
+We created a graphical metaphor so that each coder, each semantic domain, and each code are represented as shown in Figure~\ref{fig:7}(b).
+Each coder is represented by a shape, such that Coder 1 is represented by triangles and Coder 2 by circles.
+Each domain is represented by a color: $S_1$ is red, $S_2$ is blue, and $S_3$ is green.
+Each code within the same semantic domain is represented as a fill, where ${C_{i1}}$ codes are represented by a solid fill and ${C_{i2}}$ codes are represented by dashed fill.

-The coefficient $\alphabin$ is calculated per domain (i.e. $S_1$ red, $S_2$ blue, $S_3$ green) and analyzes if the coders assigned or not a domain---whatever the code---to the quotations (see Figure~\ref{fig:7}(c)).
-Notice that $\alphabin=1$ for $S_2$ as both coders assigned this domain to the second quotation and the absence of this domain in the rest of quotations, i.e. total agreement.
+The coefficient $\alphabin$ is calculated per domain (i.e. $S_1$ red, $S_2$ blue, $S_3$ green) and analyzes whether the coders assigned a domain---independently of the code---to the quotations (see Figure~\ref{fig:7}(c)).
+Notice that we only focus on the presence or absence of a semantic domain by quotation, so Figure~\ref{fig:7}(c) only considers the color.
+Now, the $\alphabin$ coefficient measures the agreement that the judges achieved in assigning the same color to the same quotation.
+The larger the coefficient, the better the agreement.
+In this way, we obtain total agreement ($\alphabin=1$) for $S_2$ as both coders assigned this domain (blue) to the second quotation, and this domain was absent in the rest of the quotations.
+On the other hand, $\alphabin<1$ for $S_1$ as Coder 1 assigned this domain (red) to quotations 1 and 3 while Coder 2 assigned it to quotations 1, 2 and 3, leading to a disagreement in quotation 2.

-The coefficient $\cualpha$ is calculated per domain (i.e. $S_1$ red, $S_2$ blue, $S_3$ green) and analyzes, given a domain $S_i$, whether the coders assigned the same codes to the quotations (see Figure~\ref{fig:7}(d)).
-Notice $\cualpha=1$ for $S_2$ as both coders assigned the same code to the second quotation and no code from this domain to the rest of quotations, i.e. total agreement.
-Also notice that $\cualpha<1$ for $S_3$ as the coders assigned the same code of $S_3$ to the third quotation 3 but they did not assigned the same codes of $S_3$ to the rest of quotations.
-Finally, observe that cu-alpha for $S_1$ is very small (near to zero) since the coders achieve no agreement on the chosen codes.
+The coefficient $\cualpha$ is also calculated per domain (i.e. $S_1$ red, $S_2$ blue, $S_3$ green), but it measures the agreement attained when applying the codes of that domain.
+In other words, given a domain $S_i$, this coefficient analyzes whether the coders assigned the same codes of $S_i$ (i.e., the same fills) to the quotations or not.
+In this way, as shown in Figure~\ref{fig:7}(d), it only focuses on the applied fills to each quotation.
+In particular, observe that $\cualpha=1$ for $S_2$ since both coders assigned the same code to the second quotation and no code from this domain to the rest of the quotations, i.e., total agreement.
+Additionally, notice that $\cualpha<1$ for $S_3$ as the coders assigned the same code of $S_3$ to the third quotation 3 but they did not assign the same codes of $S_3$ to the rest of the quotations.
+Finally, observe that the cu-alpha for $S_1$ is very small (near zero) since the coders achieved no agreement on the chosen codes.